gallettilance/magnificATS/INTRO/README.md

 ![](https://i.imgur.com/e16qOEj.gif)

 ATS uses types and theorem proving to flush out bugs statically.
 Type errors always point back to the origin of the error and force you to examine the logic of your code instead of finding hacks.
 Consider that in order for an if statement to pass typechecking, both the then branch and the else branch need to typecheck.
 However, at runtime, you can only test one branch at a time.
-ATS uses the typechecker to its advantage.
+In the context of Machine Learning, runtime tests can be extremely expensive, and in the context of say crypto-currency, relying solely on testing for validation can be extremely risky.
+ATS uses types to its advantage in that the coverage of types is total while its precision is limited.
+So it encourages the programmer to increase the precision of the types he/she usees.
 The idea is then to allow type specification to be so precise that passing typechecking equates to correctness.

-But we need to accompany these language constructs with a methodology so as to use these constructs productively.
+But this kind of precision can negatively affect productivity if used incorrectly.
+So we need to accompany these language features with a method to use these constructs productively.
 The methodology that accompanies each language is truely what distinguishes one language's productivity from another - not how high level or domain specific it is.
 If, as a coder, your methodology does not change with the language you use, then you will likely be facing the debugger a lot.

 The goal of this talk is to outline a methodology and list good practices, that, when combined with ATS, make for an extremely productive workflow.
 Giving time back to the programmer allows for better focus on quality.